-In 2019, 1,2,3-Trichloropropane (1,2,3-TCP) was detected at the well above the 0.005 ug/L maximum contaminant (allowable) limit.
+In 2020, 1,2,3-Trichloropropane (1,2,3-TCP) was detected at the well above the 0.005 ug/L maximum contaminant (allowable) limit.
 Some people who drink water containing 1,2,3-TCP in excess of the MCL over many years may have an increased risk of getting cancer.
 Additional testing is scheduled to to determine if remedial action is necessary.
-No action to lower 1,2,3-TCP has been required by the State at this time.
+The school is working with the State for a grant to install a point of entry filtration system as a permanent solution.